Are you sure you want to log out?

 Like the previous months, feeding issues are always worth bringing up with your doctor, especially if your baby is not being as receptive to nutrition as usual.

 Serious cases like having odd stool colors need immediate medical attention.
-However, being late for milestone developments, although a valid concern, can wait until your next visit.
+However, being late for 3-month-old baby development milestones, although a valid concern, can wait until your next visit.

 Here are some more things you might want to bring up with your doctor on your next visit: